joel-lzb/CORNAS/README.md

 		source("/path/to/CORNAS.R")
 		cornas("/path/to/config" , "/path/to/datatable")

-The `datatable` input file must contain at least three tab-separated columns; one for the Gene/Transcript/Fragment ID and two for sample counts.
+The `datatable` input file must contain at least three tab-separated columns; one for the Gene/Transcript/Fragment ID, and two for sample counts.
 The file must not contain any column headers.

 Crucial to the run is the preparation of the configuration file.
 The template is provided in `cornas.config`.
 The next section explains the configuration file, followed by a section with a prepared example (`example_run` directory).